The Centre currently uses Phase One medium format digital camera equipment including:

 Apple Mac Pro computers

-Megavision multi spectral lighting panels
+Megavision multi spectral lighting panels and Equipose filter wheel

 We can capture images in a variety of different ways depending on the item.
 Both our Manchester studios are equipped with large copy stands and high end Profoto studio lighting equipment.
 We also use custom built Traveler’s Conservation Cradles, developed by the University of Graz, Austria.
 Theses cradles are incredibly versatile, and are built specifically for the digitsiation of fragile manuscripts and rare books.
 The beauty of the cradle, as the name suggests, is that it can be packed down into a case for easy transportation, meaning CHICC can set up in virtually any space, and safely digitse bound items.